 The gTLD ".com" is to be disregarded under the confusing similarity test as it does nothing to eliminate confusion.
+The Panel finds that the disputed domain name is confusingly similar to the Complainant's trademark.

 Therefore, the Panel finds that the first requirement of the Policy has been satisfied.